iAmNathanJ/postcss-split-mq/README.md

 }
 ```

-And you can include them like this:
+And can be included like this:

 ```html
 <link rel="stylesheet" href="main.css">